-As a first step, we recommend deciding between a jungle lodge or river cruise.
-Secondly, consider which part of the Amazon to explore.
-In addition to the highlights of each area, another important factor in choosing where to go, is the rest of your South America itinerary as some jungles experiences may be much easier logistically for your particular trip.
+Secondly, pick which part of the Amazon to explore.
+Consider not just the highlights of each area, but also the rest of your South America itinerary.
+Some jungles experiences may be much easier logistically for your particular trip.

 Jungle Lodges vs River Cruising

-Cost is a key consideration and can quickly narrow down the options for most travellers.
+Total cost is a key consideration and can quickly narrow down the options for most travellers.
 While Amazon river cruises range in price, they are generally much more expensive than lodges.
 This is due to high operating costs, smaller number of guests, and the very high level comfort many boats provide.

-Bottom line – if you can’t imagine coming face to face with a frog in your room or needing a mosquito net for the insects, choose an Amazon river cruise.
+Bottom line – if you can’t imagine coming face to face with a frog in your room or needing a mosquito net for the insects, choose a river cruise.

 Animals are one of the main draws to the rainforest.
 Many photos show zoomed in, close up shots of unique wildlife – including our leopard photo atop this page!
 The reality is more nuanced, with occasional up close sightings.
 The majority of wildlife is seen in the tree tops or on the banks of the river.
 Binoculars and long lensed cameras are popular to spot animals.